beto-rodriguez/LiveCharts2/docs/samples/lines/zoom/template.md

 // for example start the section on double tap. engine.StartZoomingSection(ZoomAndPanMode.Both, new(100, 100));

-// grows the zooming section by 10 pixels on both axes
+// grows the zooming section by 10 pixels on both axes, it just grows the
+// drawn rectangle in the UI, it does not apply zoom yet.
 // for example when the pointer moves after the previous double tap. engine.GrowZoomingSection(ZoomAndPanMode.Both, new(10, 10));